mlab817/faqs/src/bureau-of-agriculture-and-fisheries-standards/how-does-the-participatory-guarantee-system-(pgs)-work.md

 ---
  title: How does the Participatory Guarantee System (PGS) work?

-tags: ["participatory","guarantee","system","pgs","work"]

  ---

-### Bureau of Agriculture and Fisheries Standards
+## Bureau of Agriculture and Fisheries Standards

-## How does the Participatory Guarantee System (PGS) work?
+# How does the Participatory Guarantee System (PGS) work?

  - PGS, in reference to RA 11511, refers to a locally-focused quality assurance system which is developed and practiced by people actually engaged in organic agriculture.
 It is built on a foundation of trust, social network, and knowledge exchange.
 PGS is used to certify producers and farmers as actual and active organic agriculture practitioners and serve as an alternative to third-party certification.